ChengGuo2000/Learning-Notes_LLM-from-Scratch/appendix-A/appendix-A-notes.md

 - **Addmm** stands for matrix multiplication (**mm**) followed by an addition (**Add**).
 - `torch.no_grad()` is used when we use the network without training or backprop, when we use it for prediction and inference after training.
 - Commonly, we return the outputs of the last layer (**logits**) without passing them to a nonlinear activation function.
-- PyTorch's commonly used loss functions combine the **softmax** (or **sigmoid** for binary classification) operation with the negative log-likelihood loss in a single class for numerical efficiency and stability.
+- PyTorch's commonly used loss functions combine the `softmax` (or `sigmoid` for binary classification) operation with the negative log-likelihood loss in a single class for numerical efficiency and stability.
+- Call `softmax` explicitly if computing class-membership probabilities.

 ## Dataset and DataLoader
 - A custom `Dataset` class contains the three main components.